vinyasmusic/signoz.io/blog/2022-09-07-N+1-query-tracing.md

 Mouthful of words, I agree 🙂

-Let’s take an example to illustrate what does it mean.
+Let’s take an example to illustrate what it means.

 <!--truncate-->
 ## What is N+1 query problem?